-A number of leading research groups of the University of Twente collaborate to offer the Master’s programme in Business Information Technology, being the cornerstones of the programme.
+A number of leading research groups of the University of Twente collaborate to offer the Master’s in Business Information Technology, being the cornerstones of the programme.
 These groups are presented below.

 The research focus of the Industrial Engineering and Business Information Systems (IEBIS) group is on the logistics, healthcare and services sector.
-The group takes a special interest in decision-support systems and inter-organizational systems connecting the networks of businesses and governments.
-They study novel ways of organizing networks, such as dynamic global sourcing and multi-agent coordination.
+The group takes a special interest in decision-support systems and inter-organisational systems connecting the networks of businesses and governments.
+They study novel ways of organising networks, such as dynamic global sourcing and multi-agent coordination.
 They apply quantitative models and algorithmic approaches, simulation and gaming, ICT architecture and business modelling and prototyping to create and evaluate innovative concepts.

 The IEBIS research is divided in three themes:

 - Design, planning, optimisation and control of operational processes in production, transportation, supply chains, service logistics and healthcare logistics.